sevifinance/Sevi-Docs/docs/seller/manageCredits.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Provide credit or provide your products/services on credit.
+# Pay later

+Give your customers the options to Pay later.

+Depending on the type of business your are running.
+We agree to one or multiple payment configurations.

-## Sevi’s loan management system exists of:
+## Sevi’s management system exists of:

-- Loan application
+- payment application
-- Loan approval
+- payment approval, by delivery
-- Loan reminders
+- reminders
-- Loan repayment
+- weekly or monthly payments
 - Debt recovery
 - Portfolio management
+- selling statistics
+- API for bookkeeping integrations